-7.5 Black, sooty deposits at the end of the exhaust pipe may be an indication that the carburetor needs adjustment or the engine is in need of a tune-up
+7.5 Black, sooty deposits at the end of the exhaust pipe may be an indication that the carburetor needs adjustment or the engine is in need of a tune-up the pipes, muffler and catalytic converter (if equipped).

-4 Rattles and other driving noises can often be traced to the exhaust system, especially the mounts and hangers.
-Try to move the pipes, muffler and catalytic converter (if equipped).
 If the components can come into contact with the body or driveline parts, secure the exhaust system with new mountings.